Morons from Outer Space: Production

 The film was announced in November 1983.
 It was part of the initial slate of four films from Thorn EMI's new chairman, Verity Lambert, the others being Slayground, Dreamchild and Comfort and Joy.
 It was written by Mel Smith and Griff Rhys Jones and directed by Mike Hodges.
 Lambert offered the film to Mike Hodges, who agreed if EMI would make a script of his, Mid-Atlantic, and signed a two-picture deal.

 In December 1984, Thorn EMI offered investors the chance to invest in several films by issuing £36 million worth of shares.
 The films were A Passage to India (1984), Illegal Aliens, Dreamchild, Wild Geese II and The Holcroft Covenant.
-Illegal Aliens later became entitled Morons from Outer Space.
+Illegal Aliens was later retitled Morons from Outer Space.

-The release of the film caused Mel Brooks to re-title a film he was working on from Planet Moron to Spaceballs.
+The release of the film caused Mel Brooks to retitle a film he was working on from Planet Moron to Spaceballs.

 Reception

 Critical

-The film has received generally negative reviews, and holds a rating of 4.5 out of 10 on IMDb.

 The Observer called the film "so embarrassingly unfunny I often felt like crawling under my seat."

 Empire criticized its "loose script whose weaknesses are all the more glaring for the film's inability to exploit the power of absurdity."

 Mike Hodges disliked the film, regarding it as a "misfire".
 He clashed with Smith and Jones in post production, an article claiming "they did not trust, or perhaps understand his comedic judgement or cinematic visual satire and the film became far more broad than he had intended."
 However, he did enjoy satirising the sentimental "Spielbergian vision of the world".